Generic name: elotuzumab (EL oh TOOZ ue mab)

 What is elotuzumab?

 Elotuzumab is used in combination chemotherapy to treat multiple myeloma (bone marrow cancer).
-Elotuzumab is given together with lenalidomide and a steroid medicine called dexamethasone.
+Elotuzumab is given together with lenalidomide or pomalidomide, and a steroid medicine called dexamethasone.

 Elotuzumab may also be used for purposes not listed in this medication guide.

 Do not use elotuzumab with lenalidomide or pomalidomide if you are pregnant, or if you are a man and your sexual partner is pregnant.
 You will be required to use birth control to prevent pregnancy before, during, and shortly after treatment with these medicines.